bluecoders/respectify/readme.md

 Parameter specific transform method.
 This value returned from this method will always be used, even if `undefined` returned.
 Synchronous.

+*Note:* This will only be called if the parameter has a value

 * `value` - incoming request value, after initial validation
 * `req` - restify request object